-Doctor of Occupational Therapy - OTD
+Doctor of Occupational Therapy: Post Professional - OTD

 Recognized as scholars and leaders in occupational therapy education for over 70 years, St. Catherine University continues this tradition by offering a post-professional Doctor of Occupational Therapy (OTD) degree, the only Minnesota occupational therapy program offering such a degree.
 The post-professional Doctor of Occupational Therapy (OTD PP) Program is a 35-credit terminal doctorate for credentialed occupational therapists preparing them for advanced practice in clinical, community, and academic settings.